Using Financial Aid for iStudy Courses

-- The student must enroll and complete the correspondence course within the semester (or the combined summer term) for which the hours are being used for aid purposes.
+- The student must enroll and complete the iStudy course(s) within the semester (or the combined summer term) for which the hours are being used for aid purposes.

 What are the Requirements to Receive State of MS Financial Aid for iStudy Courses?